JonoSax/IdentityVisualisation/README.md

                 - Pull the permissions out which have been modelled
                 - Of the permissions, attempt to create 2-4 layers of Enterprise, Operational, Functional roles to cover all the newly suggested roles

+            - BAU report (similar to outlier report) but instead of linking to the identity spreads relative to their peers, calculate relative to the role position
+                - Provide recommendations on permissions that should be added/taken away from the roles/individuals relative to the "ideal role" and the current permissions of the indentities

         - Regular Reporting:
-            - Report on any identities which have deviated significantly from other identiies with similar permissions as them
+            - [DONE] Report on any identities which have deviated significantly from other identiies with similar permissions as them
                 - Compare each identities position in relation to other identities with similar attribute information.
 If their position has changed by some significant amount, include them in a report for possible over/under provisioning

             - Report on any identities which have suddenly gained significant privileged permissions